NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_requirements.rst

 Note that prior to version 3, obs_data from all PODs was consolidated in one tar file.
-To assist in usability as the number of PODs grow, they will now be available individually, with the responsiblity for creating the tar files on the developer.
+To assist in usability as the number of PODs grow, they will now be available individually, with the responsibility for creating the tar files on the developer.

 Sample model data